wangtzuh/Goat_Challenge/README.md

 ### Description
 Goat_Challenge is an application architectured with __MVP__ and __Clean Architecture__ concepts
+Functionalities:
+ Fetch weather data from OpenWeatherAPI and display onto the UITableView.

 #### MVP Concepts
 * `Model` - plain `struct` implementations